payeezy/payeezy_ios/examples/README.md

-# Example details

-# TokenBased Transactions (NEW) -
-*	Generate Token with ta_token - auth false - GET API
-*	Generate Token with ta_token - auth true - GET API
-*	Generate Token without  ta_token & auth -  - GET API with 0$ Auth
-*	Generate Token - Backward compatible -  GET API call

-complexTransactions -
+# Payeezy IOS Examples

+Objective-C classes and implemenation
+*  ViewController.h | app header
+*  ViewController.m | app Impl
+*  PayeezySDK.h | library header
+*  PayeezySDK.m | library Impl

+Sample app Print screen :

+simpleTransactions
+Credit Card Payments - Sample app demonstate only credit card related tansactions Primary transactions.
+App display text box to enter amount in dollars and then you can click on CC primary transactions.
+Please note that these transactions are not token based transations. all the transactions are made based on CC details.
+* authorize-Amt0
+* authorize-Void
+* authorize-Capture
+* purchase-Refund
+* purchase-Void

+creditCardPayments
+Authorize Capture transactions - Sample app demonstate only credit card related tansactions Primary transactions.
+App display text box to enter CC Name/amount/CC exp and then you can click on CC primary transactions.
+Please note that these transactions are not token based transations. all the transactions are made based on CC details.
+* authorize-Amt0
+* authorize-Void
+* authorize-Capture
+* purchase-Refund
+* purchase-Void

+complexTransactions - Sample app demonstate only credit card related tansactions Scondary transactions.
+App display text box to enter CC Name/amount/CC exp and then you can click on CC primary transactions.
+Please note that these transactions are not token based transations. all the transactions are made based on CC details.

 *	Credit Card Payments
 *	PayPal Transactions
 *	Gift Card (via ValueLink) Transactions
 *	eCheck (via TeleCheck) Transactions
 *	3D Secure Transactions

-simpleTransactions
-*  Credit Card Payments

-creditCardPayments
-* authorize Capture transactions
+FDTokenBasedTransactions - Many ways you can generate token ...based on your requirement.
+*	Generate Token with ta_token - auth false - GET/POST API
+*	Generate Token with ta_token - auth true - GET/POST API
+*	Generate Token without  ta_token & auth -  - GET/POST API with 0$ Auth

 ## Contributing